INFORMATION FOR CLINIC HOSTS

 - The CLVP team will arrive the morning of the clinic around 8:00am and will need to be in the room until approximately 6:00pm.

 - The hosting school district is responsible for providing snacks for the day(s) of the clinic for the students and their families.
-Typically this should include sufficient nutritious snacks and drinks for the number of students, parents and teachers attending (fruit, vegetables, fruit/granola bars, muffins, bottled water, juice boxes).
+Typically this should include sufficient nutritious snacks and drinks for the number of students, parents and teachers attending (fruit, vegetables, cheese/crackers, bars, bottled water, juice boxes).
 See photo below for a good example.